-In an attempt to control the costs involved in healthcare, the Affordable Care Act initiated a shift in the way healthcare providers are paid for treating patients.
-Historically, the majority of treatments you’ve provided have been billed and paid on a fee-for-service basis, which is to say that you were being paid for a service regardless of whether it improved a patient’s condition.
+In an attempt to control the costs involved in healthcare, the Affordable Care Act (ACA) initiated a shift in the way healthcare providers are paid for treating patients.
+Historically, the majority of treatments you’ve provided have been billed and paid on a fee-for-service basis — which is to say that you were being paid for a service regardless of whether it improved a patient’s condition.

 In the fee-for-service world, the best opportunity many practices have to influence their profitability is to perform more services and exert as much control as possible over their payer mix.
 In a value-based model, services that have little benefit to a patient’s outcome will provide little, if any, revenue for a practice.

-However, don’t force a 50-50 split of shared savings if it means you also must accept a 50-50 split of shared risk.
-For the first few years of risk sharing, try to keep your share of the risk around 25 percent.
-In the past, insurance companies have absorbed nearly 100 percent of the risk, and they have revenue from healthy patients to offset some of their risk — a luxury you don’t have – so 25 percent is plenty fair for the first few years.
+However, don’t force a 50/50 split of shared savings if it means you also must accept a 50/50 split of shared risk.
+For the first few years of risk sharing, try to keep your share of the risk around 25%.
+In the past, insurance companies have absorbed nearly 100% of the risk, and they have revenue from healthy patients to offset some of their risk — a luxury you don’t have.
+So 25% is plenty fair for the first few years.

 Competing with Big Clinics and Hospitals for Market Share

-Study trends in your patient demographics to find ways for your practice to see more patients.
-Compare the zip codes of patients seen in your practice to see if you would benefit from outreaches or a satellite office in distant or underserved areas.
+You should also study trends in your patient demographics to find ways for your practice to see more of those patients.
+Compare the zip codes of patients seen in your practice to determine if you would benefit from outreaches or a satellite office in distant or underserved areas.

 Finally, to the extent that you don’t already do so, you might want to use your existing infrastructure and staff to be more proactive about getting patients to make appointments when follow up care is due.
 Reach out to patients through recalls, follow up calls from providers, and community outreach programs rather than waiting for the patients to contact you.

 Create Happy Patients